 Is your team toxic, tolerable or thriving?

 Team culture is like the weather.
-It's always there - in the background, conditioning us to feel certain things and behave certain ways.
+It's always there - in the background, conditioning what we think, feel and do.

 Moving up the table